VanceMcGrady/vance-mcgrady-ti/README.md

 The Typescript is also very primative.
 This was another thing that I didn't want to get too in the weeds about as I think it does little in the way of demonstrating my "style".

+** one last thing **
+I added another few commits this morning.
+I woke up realizing that I hadn't demonstrated dynamic routing and that I think that is important.
+I spent 20ish minutes on it just to have a basic example.
+Subtracting the time I spent writing out this README, I'd say this is still indicative of two hours of work, give or take a few minutes.

 That's all I have!